robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-twitter-email.md

 ## <a name="create-a-logic-app"></a>Criar um aplicativo lógico

-1. Clique no botão **Novo** no canto superior esquerdo do portal do Azure.
+1. No portal do Azure, clique no botão **Criar um recurso** localizado no canto superior esquerdo do portal do Azure.

 2. Clique em **Web** > **Aplicativo Lógico**.